1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 `;
 ```

 I admit it does look a bit messy at first glance.
 But the alternative here is to render the entire App client-side in components.
-I'd rather rely more on the server to render and have complete control over the bits that we show.
-This accomplishes the optimizations that you would get with DOM diffing, albeit manually.
-We are letting the server do most of the work, rather than waiting for the entire App to render client-side.
+I'd instead rely more on the server to generate the markup.
+Then take control over the bits that we show.
+This pattern accomplishes the optimizations that you would get with DOM diffing, albeit manually.
+We let the server do most of the work rather than waiting for the entire App to render client-side.

-I find a good pattern is to have the CSS hide things you don't need on initial render, and then have the JavaScript show the elements you need if the view is based on state.
+I find a good pattern is to have the CSS hide things you don't need on the initial render, and then have the JavaScript show the elements you need if the view is based on state.

 There you have it!
 I'll continue to update this post as I have more thoughts on it.
 Please send your feedback to me [@1marc on Twitter](https://twitter.com/1Marc)!